owid/sdg-tracker.org/pages/good-health.md

         <div class="col-md">
             <span>SDG Indicator 3.3.1</span>
             <h3>Number of new HIV infections per 1,000 uninfected population, by sex, age and key populations</h3>
-            <p><strong>Definition:</strong> Number of new HIV infections is the number of new cases of HIV amongst uninfected populations per 1,000 people.</p>
+            <p><strong>Definition:</strong> Number of new HIV infections is the number of new cases of HIV per year amongst uninfected populations per 1,000 people.</p>
-            <p><strong>Goal:</strong> The goal by 2030 is to 'end the epidemic' of HIV.
-This is interpreted as a global reduction to 0.02 new cases per 1,000 <a href="https://datareport.goalkeepers.org/">based on extrapolation</a> from UNAIDS target of 200,000 new infections among adults in 2030.</p>
+            <p><strong>Goal:</strong> The SDG target by 2030 is to 'end the epidemic' of HIV.
+The targeted level, however, is not defined.

+<p>UNAIDS have <a href="https://www.avert.org/global-hiv-targets">set a target</a> (not specifically related to the SDGs) of reducing to less than 200,000 new infections globally among adults by 2030.
+This would mean a target of reduction to 0.02 new cases per 1,000 people globally in 2030.</p>
             <p><strong>More research:</strong> HIV is covered in detail in our full entry on <a href="https://ourworldindata.org/hiv-aids"> HIV/AIDS</a>.</p>
         </div>
         <div class="col-md">